Relintai/pandemonium_engine_docs/03_usage/16_shaders/your_first_shader/03_your_first_3d_shader.md

 ![](img/plane-sub-set.png)

-You can see that there are now many more triangles in the `Mesh( MeshInstance )`.
+You can see that there are now many more triangles in the `Mesh`.
 This will give us more vertices to work with and thus allow us to add more detail.

 ![](img/plane-sub.png)

-`PrimitiveMeshes`, like PlaneMesh, only have one
-     surface, so instead of an array of materials there is only one.
+`PrimitiveMeshes`, like PlaneMesh, only have one surface, so instead of an array of materials there is only one.
 Click beside "Material" where it says "[empty]" and select "New ShaderMaterial".
 Then click the sphere that appears.

 Now click beside "Shader" where it says "[empty]" and select "New Shader".